-Tirunelveli district enjoys the benefit of the early showers of south west monsoon and of the later rains of the north-east monsoon.
+Tirunelveli District enjoys the benefit of the early showers of south west monsoon and of the later rains of the north-east monsoon.
 The district is chiefly irrigated by rivers rising in Western ghats.
 The dams and anaicuts constructed on Tamiraparani and Manimuthar rivers serve both agriculture and power generation.
-The total fall, though is light, averaging about 814.8 mm per annum, is generally well distributed.
-The Tamiraparani river affords perennial irrigation to a fairly large area on which two crops are normally raised.
-Several tanks and wells form part of the other sources of irrigation.
+The total fall, though is light, averaging about 814.8 mm per annum, generally well distributed.
+The is Tamiraparani affords river perennial irrigation to a fairly large area on which two crops are normally raised.
+Several tanks and wells form part of the other source of irrigation.

 The Tamiraparani is a symbol of Tamil culture and civilization and an identity of the far south of India.
 In Tamil and Sanskrit literature of earlier times, the Pandyas were referred to as the rulers of the land where the Tamaraparani flowed.
-Tamiraparani is the chief river of the district which has a large network of tributaries which include the Peyar, Ullar, Karaiyar, Servalar, Pampar, Manimuthar, Varahanathi, Ramanathi.
-Jambunathi, Gadananathi, Kallar.
-Karunaivar.
-Pachaiyar, Chittar, Hanumanathi, Gundar.
+Tamiraparani is the chief river of the district which has a large network of tributaries which includes the Peyar, Ullar, Karaiyar, Servalar, Pampar, Manimuthar, Varahanathi, Ramanathi.
+Jambunathi.
+Gadananathi.
+Kallar.
+Karunaiyar, Pachaiyar, Chittar.
 Aintharuviar.
-Karuppanathi and Aluthakanniar.
-The two rivers of the district which are not linked with Tamiraparani are the Nambiar and the Hanumanathi of Nanguneri taluk (there are two Hanumanathis in the district).
+Hanumanathi, Gundar, Karuppanathi and Aluthakanniar.
+The two rivers of the district which are not linked with Tamiraparani are the Nambiar and the Hanumanathi of Nanguneri taluk.
+(There are two Hanumanathis in the district).